|Hush, Hush #1|

 Patch is possibly the most boring male character of all time in this book.
 Yes, he's hot, mysterious, and smells "divine".
 But other than the obviousness of his cocky behavior we are given no glimpse to what his personality is, or that he is in love with Nora.
 He mostly seems to just like to make her flustered, and I am no expert but that doesn't spell "love" to me.
 He is attracted to her, and she thinks he is attractive.
 But in this book, that is as far as their romance goes.
 I would find her willingness to be near him more believable had she shown more interest in him rather than fear from the beginning.

 Nora is an odd protagonist.
-We are told from her perspective that she is smart, and gets good grades.
-But all the decisions she makes are dumb, and she allows Vee way too much rein over her life than any human should allow.
+We are told from her perspective that she is smart.
+She gets good grades, likes to study.
+But all the decisions she makes are dumb, and she allows Vee way too much reign over her life than any "friend" should allow.
 The only good decisions she made involved her being suspicious about Elliott and Jules.
 She assumes a lot of things that wouldn't come to mind of an average person and jumps to a few wild accusations about certain things.
-Which is another thing that averts from her supposed rational disposition.
+Which, is another thing that averts from her supposed rational disposition.